allmaps/allmaps/packages/warpedmaplayer/README.md

 ### `BaseWarpedMapLayer#resetMapsOptionsByMapId(mapOptionkeysByMapId, layerOptionKeys, setOptionsOptions)`

-Resets the map options of specific maps by map ID
+Reset the map-specific options of maps by map ID (and the layer options)

 An empty array or map resets all options (for all maps), undefined resets no options.
 Doesn't reset render options or specific warped map layer options